Twinkies maker Hostess plans to go out of business

 In addition to Flowers, Bimbo Bakeries USA, a division of Mexico-based Grupo Bimbo (BIMBOA.MX), and Pepperidge Farm, a division of Campbell Soup Co (CPB.N), were considered prospective buyers, analysts said.

-It is not a given that all of the better-known brands will survive, analysts said.
-"I'd be surprised if the Twinkies brand isn't gone for good," said Timothy Ramey, analyst at D.A.
-Davidson & Co.
+Hostess said debtor-in-possession lenders agreed to allow it to retain access to $75 million to fund the wind-down.

-The company has canceled all orders with its suppliers and said any product in transit would be returned to the shipper.
+The company has cancelled all orders with its suppliers and said any product in transit would be returned to the shipper.

 The company's last operating report, filed with the bankruptcy court in late October, listed a net loss of $15.1 million for the four weeks that ended in late September, mostly due to restructuring charges and other expenses.